-I originally published these ideal family vacations on May 10, 2021.
+I originally published these ideal family destinations in 2021.
 Initially I meant it as a tribute to nostalgic childhood vacations.
+You know, those carefree days with no schedules and tons of time to explore.
 However, I decided to update it to include ideal family vacations from the present as well.
-Hopefully it will inspire your family vacation ideas for summer 2022.
+Although some of these wistful places and attractions may no longer be open to visitors, I hope they will inspire you to dream up your own family vacation ideas for summer 2023.

 My Own Ideal Family Vacations: Lake George, NY